Local service page

 Commercial Street approach

-Problem: The request first sounded like simple netting, but visitor cars, glass fronts, narrow central roads, walkers, and balls moving toward premium frontage changed the lane design.
+Problem: The request first sounded like simple netting, but visitor cars, glass fronts, narrow central roads, walkers, and balls moving toward well-finished frontage changed the lane design.

 Solution: Around Vasanth Nagar side, the cricket net path was adjusted around impact direction, top height, corner tension, entry gap, and the objects most likely to be hit.